apache/druid/docs/content/Master.md

 /info/datasources/{dataSourceName}/segments/{segmentId} - returns full segment metadata for a specific segment

-/info/rules - returns all rules for all data sources in the cluster including the default datasource.
+/info/rules - returns all rules for all data sources in the cluster including the doc_page datasource.

 /info/rules/{dataSourceName} - returns all rules for a specified datasource